Torvalds Wants Attackers To Join Linux Before They Turn To the

 /sarcasm I'm shocked, shocked I tell you that SE Linux [nsa.gov] isn't good enough! [wikipedia.org]

+It's good, and may be good enough for many, but the world is changing - and not for the better - when it comes to nasty surprises.
+Today you need to build multiple shells to protect your information.

-He is sounding more like the US of A (Score:2)
+He is sounding more like the US of A (Score:1)

 Linus, I am afraid, is sounding more like the USA, with its [former] relationship with what became the Taliban, even though the spheres of influence are very far apart.
 Am I alone?